 In my case, I’m an entrepreneur that happens to run a small, but growing business.
 I’m a risk taker.
 Everyone who has a dream of starting a business is going to have to be prepared to take some serious risks.
 This year, I put my entire staff on payroll.
 I’ve assumed the risk that we will generate sufficient business and profits to cover payroll for the team, as well as myself and the overhead (office space, equipment, utilities, etc.)

 Being a risk taker is a mandatory characteristic of being an entrepreneur.
-Here is a great article outlining the 25 Common Characteristics of Successful Entrepreneurs. (key word: Successful)
+Here is a great article from QuickBooks featuring helpful tips and advice for starting your own business.